Andy Murray: 2009: world No. 2 and two Masters titles

 Murray beat No. 9, Nikolay Davydenko at Monte Carlo, the first time he had beaten a top ten player on clay, though he lost to Nadal in the semi-finals.
 Murray was upset in round two of Rome by qualifier Juan Mónaco, and he reached the quarter-finals of Madrid, losing to Juan Martín del Potro.
 During this time Murray achieved the highest ever ranking of a British male in the Open Era when he reached the No. 3 ranking on 11 May 2009.
 Murray reached the quarter-finals of the French Open, but was defeated by Fernando González in four sets.

 Murray won a title for the first time on grass at Queen's and became the first British winner of the tournament since 1938.
 In the final Murray beat James Blake.
 At Wimbledon, against Stanislas Wawrinka, Murray's fourth round match was the first match to be played entirely under Wimbledon's retractable roof.
 This also enabled it to be the then latest finishing match ever at Wimbledon, a record he would go on to eclipse three years later.
 However Murray lost a tight semi-final to Andy Roddick.

 At Montreal, he beat del Potro in three sets to take the title and overtook Nadal in the rankings.
 He held the number two position until the start of the US Open.
 Murray followed the Masters win playing at the Cincinnati Masters, where he lost to Federer.
-At the US Open, Murray was hampered by a wrist injury and suffered a straight-sets loss to Čilić.
+At the US Open, Murray was hampered by a wrist injury and suffered a straight-sets loss to Marin Čilić.
 Murray won both his singles matches, and lost at doubles in the Davis Cup against Poland, but then missed six weeks with a wrist injury.

 In November, Murray won at Valencia, but bowed out in round two of the Paris Masters.
 To end the season, Murray did not make it out of the round robin at the World Tour Finals in London.
 He ended the year ranked 4.

 2010s

 2010: Australian Open final

 I can cry like Roger, it's just a shame I can't play like him.

 — – Murray during his runner's up speech at the 2010 Australian Open.

+Murray started the year by reaching the final of the Australian Open, where he lost to Roger Federer in straight sets.
 At the BNP Paribas Open in Indian Wells, Murray lost in the quarter-finals to Robin Söderling in straight sets.
-Murray lost his first match at the 2010 Sony Ericsson Open to Mardy Fish, afterwards saying that his mind hadn't been fully on tennis.
+Murray then lost his first match at the 2010 Sony Ericsson Open to Mardy Fish, afterwards saying that his mind hadn't been fully on tennis.
 Murray lost his first match at Monte-Carlo Rolex Masters to Philipp Kohlschreiber.
 He and Ross Hutchins lost in the doubles to the Bryan brothers on a champions tie-breaker.
 Murray reached the third round in the Rome Masters, and the quarter-finals at the Madrid Masters, losing both times to David Ferrer.